jxin31415/virtual-cloth/README.md

 ## Implementation Details

 #### Integration Estimators
 There are a few different ways of stepping through time and updating physical properties.
-We first tried to use Euler's method to estimate the effects of acceleration and velocity on each particle.
-This turned out to be incredibly unstable.
-We then implemented Verlet integration, which ended up being stable enough to use for all of our calculations.
+We first tried to use Euler's method to estimate the effects of acceleration and velocity on each particle: $x_{n+\Delta t}​=x_n​+hf(t_n​,x_n​)$.
+This turned out to be incredibly unstable because conservation of energy does not hold.
+We then implemented Verlet integration $x_{n+\Delta t}​=2x_n - x_{n-\Delta t}​+a_n \Delta t^2$, which ended up being stable enough to use for all of our calculations.
-< can u add the equations either here or above? >

-#### Dampening Term
+#### Other forces
-However, even this is unsatisfactory -- there will always be some error left in the system.
-In order to correct for this error, and to make the system more realistic by modeling *energy loss*, we'll also add a dampening term.
-That is, we'll add a force that resists the particle's current direction of motion.
-Without this, we find that the error compounds and causes the system to quickly spiral out of control (it appears to implode or explode).
-Even without any error, a spring that keeps bouncing forever is unrealistic, justifying the use of this dampening term.
-Now we just need to add a constant force for gravity, and put it all together!
+However, with only spring forces, our simulation will oscillate forever.
+In order to make the system more realistic, we modeling *energy loss* by adding a *drag force*.
+This force resists the particle's current direction of motion and its magnitude scales with the velocity of the particle.
+Drag force is also especially useful in order to simulate the fluttering of the cloth.
+In addition, we find that drag for is useful for mitigating error compounding which would've caused the system to spiral out of control (it appears to implode or explode).
+Next, we add a constant force for *gravity*, which lets our cloth fall to the ground instead of floating in the air.
+Finally, we add an optional *wind* force, which is modeled by a constant function that varies globally.
+Together, these forces model cloth physics well enough to make a pretty realistic simulation.

 #### Rendering
 We render the system by converting the particle system into a triangle mesh.
 Since the cloth is arranged in a grid-like structure, for each "cell" (a square defined by four points), we can simply split that into two triangles and render those two triangles.
 We use a similar method to the Menger sponge, where we'll duplicate points when they need to be used for multiple triangles.